-I challenge students of sociology to see anew the relationships, experiences, and layers of social contexts that influence them and others.
-I see great value in having sociology students grapple with how theoretical arguments, robust forms of data, and diverse methodologies can be utilized by sociologists to gain new and often unsettling knowledge about social forces in society, and about meanings of human experiences.
+I see value in having students grapple with how theoretical arguments, robust forms of data, and diverse methods are used by sociologists to gain new and often unsettling knowledge about social forces in our own lives and in society, and meanings given to human experiences.
 I encourage passionate, systematic and critical curiosity about social worlds on local, national and global scales.
 Social diversity and social inequality make our subject matter in sociology both fascinating and important.
 Key skills required and developed by students of sociology include critical thinking, solid writing, data analysis and interpretation, communication, and application of knowledge through research and community engagement.

 - Carolina Population Center, University of North Carolina, Postdoctoral Scholar, October, 2009 – August 2010